MrKai77/Loop/README.md

 To set `Caps Lock` as the trigger key, remap it to `Control` in System Settings, and repeat the process for every connected keyboard.
 In Loop, make sure the `Right Control` key is selected as your trigger.

 # Additional Notes

+There are plenty of easter eggs hidden for your enjoyment!
+Search away!!

 This project is licensed under the [MIT license](LICENSE).